schatekar/blog/_posts/DRAFT - 2017-12-29-random-thoughts-on-load-testing-transaction-mix.md

 Your load test scenario will be most effective when it tries to mimic this end user behaviour.
 Looking at the example from the previous paragraph again, we can say that

-1. 100% of the users are searching for event and
+1. 100% of the users are searching for event and browing  through the details of the events
+2. 50% of the users are logging in
+3. 10% of the users are intiating the checkout flow
+4. 1% of the users are finishing the checkout

+It will be wrong if our load test scenario  had every user finshing the checkout.
+We will be testing for 100 times more load than what we are expecting to have.
+If the load testing exercise was performed for server sizing, then we would end up with over-sizing the required capacity.
+If the purpose waa to determine the response times, then we would paint a worse picture then what we could see in proeuction.

 ## Working out the right transaction mix